 We are dependent upon the earnings and cash flows generated by our operations to meet our debt service obligations and to make cash distributions to our unitholders.
 The operating and financial restrictions and covenants in our Revolving Credit Facility, our Senior Notes indentures and any future financing agreements could restrict our ability to finance future operations or capital needs or to expand or pursue our business activities, which may, in turn, limit our ability to make cash distributions to our unitholders.
-For example, our Revolving Credit Facility and indentures restrict our ability to, among other things:
+For example, our Revolving Credit Facility and Senior Notes indentures, taken together, restrict our ability to, among other things:

-- incur or guarantee certain additional debt; - make certain cash distributions on or redeem or repurchase certain units; - make certain investments and acquisitions; - make certain capital expenditures; - incur certain liens or permit them to exist; - enter into certain types of transactions with affiliates; - · merge or consolidate with another company or otherwise engage in a change of control transaction; and - transfer, sell or otherwise dispose of certain assets.
+- incur or guarantee certain additional debt; - make certain cash distributions on or redeem or repurchase certain units; - make certain investments and acquisitions; - · make certain capital expenditures; - incur certain liens or permit them to exist; - enter into certain types of transactions with affiliates; - enter into sale and lease-back transactions and certain operating leases; - merge or consolidate with another company or otherwise engage in a change of control transaction; and - transfer, sell or otherwise dispose of certain assets.